 The second draft of the report is worth 60 points.
-Grading will reflect the overall readiness of the document as described above, evidence-based interpretation, conclusions, and recommendations ,the degree to which students attend to the report writing guidelines at the end of this syllabus, and the degree to which the written product reflects feedback provided on the first draft.
+Grading will reflect the overall readiness of the document as described above, evidence-based interpretation, conclusions, and recommendations, the degree to which students attend to the report writing guidelines provided via Blackboard, and the degree to which the written product reflects feedback provided on the first draft.